zimagi/zimagi/docs/getting_started/Get Started_Part 2 _Components_draft.md

 A Zimagi environment is a container that holds all the relevant objects and features needed to interact with a given database.

 Workers operate in an environment, pulling commands from a command queue.
 After pulling a command from the command queue, a worker executes the command in the environment.
-The environment is a parallel environment that allows the efficient execution of jobs, taking advantage of multiple processors.
+The environment is a parallel environment that takes advantage of multiple processors to allow efficient handling of jobs.

 Instances of Zimagi created for a given database use two environments: a local environment, and an API-based execution environment.
 The execution environments are abstracted away by an internal framework.
 This means no matter how commands are issued, with the CLI or the remote API, the same commands will work and be carried out in the respective environment.